-- It is important to teach kids the value of kindness without expecting anything in return, because that is what the Christmas spirit is all about.
+- It is important to teach kids the value of kindness without expecting anything in return because that is what the Christmas spirit is all about.

 - When we lie or hide things from our kids, we immediately shake our foundation of trust and bonding with them.

-- Telling your kids about Santa does not mean taking the Christmas magic away, but giving a new meaning and definition to the festival.
+- Telling your kids about Santa does not mean taking the Christmas magic away, but giving new meaning and definition to the festival.

-What is The Right Age to Tell Your Kid The Reality About Santa?
+What Is the Right Age to Tell Your Kid the Reality About Santa?

 As your kid starts understanding the world around her, she may start asking all sorts of questions and the truth about Santa might be one of them.
 However, you can determine the age at which you want to tell your kid about Santa.

 However, by the time your kid is around 10 or 11 years old, she may already be aware that Santa does not exist, or would be in a position to understand and accept if you do burst her bubble.
-Around this time, kids become more aware of the world around them, and are usually ready to let go of their childhood beliefs and fancies.
+Around this time, kids become more aware of the world around them and are usually ready to let go of their childhood beliefs and fancies.